ABM strategy has gained popularity in recent years.

 - Improved win rates

 With targeted content and messages, businesses can increase the likelihood of winning new business from their target accounts.

 - Greater ROI

 Because ABM is more efficient and effective than traditional marketing approaches, it can deliver a higher return on investment.

 How to Set Up an Account-Based Marketing Strategy

-When done right, ABM can be a game-changer for your business, providing a more targeted and personalized approach that can lead to the benefits mentioned.
+When done right, ABM can be a game-changer for your business, providing a more targeted and hyper-personalized approach that can lead to the benefits mentioned.
 But where do you start?
 How do you create an ABM strategy that will work for your business?

 Here’s a quick step-by-step guide: